 The Office of Internal Audit is an independent organization within the University of Central Arkansas.
-The objective of Internal Audit is to provide management and the Audit Committee with analyses, appraisals, recommendations, and information concerning activities reviewed.
+The objective of Internal Audit is to provide management and the Audit and Finance Committee with analyses, appraisals, recommendations, and information concerning activities reviewed.
 These audit activities include reviews of administrative and accounting internal controls and the assessment of quality of performance.
 Internal Audit is committed to providing the University with quality service.

 Objectives and Goals

 - Reviewing and appraising the soundness, adequacy, and application of accounting, financial and other operating controls and promoting effective control at a reasonable cost.